Skip to content

 }

-reflex go without an embodiment returns raw, unscaled actions — fine for a smoke test.
+tether go without an embodiment returns raw, unscaled actions — fine for a smoke test.
 For real deployment, add --embodiment:

 Terminal window

-reflex go --model pi05-base --embodiment franka
+tether go --model pi05-base --embodiment franka

 The embodiment maps action ranges to robot joint limits and engages ActionGuard for clamping unsafe outputs.
 The response now includes guard_clamped and guard_violations fields.